xcat2/xcat-core/xCAT-test/unit/README.md

 ## What does not belong here

+Tests that build RPMs, create Linux namespaces or start service binaries belong in [`../native`](../native/README.md).
+They run explicitly on a suitable host, outside the default unit suite.

 Anything that needs an installed xCAT, a populated `/install`, a real service binary or a live daemon.
 Those go in [`../integration`](../integration/README.md) and run on a management node through `xcattest`.
 Both suites run on every pull request -- the